micheloliveira-com/ReactiveLock/README.md

 1. It is designed for **reactive and near real-time lock coordination, propagation, and notification**.
 2. It offers a **practical alternative to traditional eventual consistency**, supporting **preemptive orchestration** of processes before critical events.
+3. It can be understood as a **tool for mitigating CAP theorem trade-offs** in distributed applications.
+While no system can guarantee strong **Consistency**, full **Availability**, and perfect **Partition Tolerance** simultaneously, ReactiveLock balances these concerns by combining **in-memory-first responsiveness** with **distributed eventual convergence**.
+This allows applications to remain responsive during transient failures or partitions, while ensuring lock states eventually converge through retries, expirations, and recovery mechanisms.
-3. Lock propagation delays may occur due to workload, thread pool pressure, or (in distributed mode) Redis / Grpc latency.
+4. Lock propagation delays may occur due to workload, thread pool pressure, or (in distributed mode) Redis / Grpc latency.
-4. For workloads requiring strong consistency, ReactiveLock should be **combined with transactional layers** or **used as a complementary coordination mechanism**, not as the sole source of truth.
+5. For workloads requiring strong consistency, ReactiveLock should be **combined with transactional layers** or **used as a complementary coordination mechanism**, not as the sole source of truth.

 #### Distributed failure and contention mitigation